brettz9/asyouwish/README.md

 forking).
 7. Allow websites to register their own modules for possible inclusion by other sites.
-8. Allow additional refuse option to remove a site from allowed sites so it can't request privileges again.

 Some additional intended use cases
 ==================================